 In some cases the staff is directly responsible.
 A negligent or reckless supervisor could be the cause of any number of dangerous situations for children.
 Proper hiring, screening, and training practices must be in place to assure the safety of the kids they watch.
 Sometimes transportation also factors into cases like these.
 If the facility involved is responsible for driving the children, it is their responsibility to assure that their drivers are properly experienced and trained, and that the vehicles are always well maintained.

 There are laws to make sure any facility that is responsible for watching children is fully capable to complete the task at hand.
 Watching and caring for children can require seemingly endless amounts of patience, energy, and dedication.
 Most daycare centers, schools, and camps have a staff that is passionate about working with kids.
 Serious injuries in facilities like this are not very common, but it does still occur.
 If you, or a loved one, have left your kids in the care of a facility where they suffered an injury or accident, you may be entitled to monetary compensation.
 It is always recommended that you undergo a claim like this with the help of a qualified attorney.
 If you have any questions about claims like this, contact Lependorf & Silverstein, P.C.
-We can be reached at (609) 240-0040.
+Our New Jersey child injury attorneys can be reached at (609) 240-0040.